 - To foster self-esteem through relationships with adults who express acceptance and respect for all children.

-Our inquiry focus enables children to learn about literacy, mathematics, language and culture through their own interests.
-In this way, children are engaged and focused on their learning because they set the context themselves.
-Through this approach our teachers are able to create learning moments based around children’s interests and are depicted in their learning portfolios.
+Our inquiry focus enables our teachers to bring mathematical, language, science and cultural connections to learning.
+In this way, children are engaged and focused on their learning because they continue to discover new knowlege and skills through their play & activities.
+Through this approach our teachers are able to create learning moments based around children’s authentic learning which are then depicted in their learning portfolios.

 Children also have plenty of opportunities to come together daily as a group in Circle Time, Story Time, Read Alouds, Music & Movement, Games and Meal times.
 Circle time helps children develop better communication skills and social confidence.
 Listening to stories widens their imagination, helping them cross cultural boundaries, encounter other experiences and feel what others feel.
 Reading aloud introduces children to literacy and print.
 Music and movement allows children to explore their bodies in a very different way and promotes a sense of rhythm, harmony and melody.
 Games brings children together outdoors where they learn to participate in organised leisure, begin to play by rules and learn to assess risk and make decisions for themselves.